dask/dask/docs/source/use-cases.rst

    lazy_results = delayed(summarize)(compare, roll_A, roll_B)

-They they depend on the dask schedulers to run this complex web of computations in parallel.
+They then depend on the dask schedulers to run this complex web of computations in parallel.

 .. code-block:: python